 Quantitative Methods in the Social Sciences I

-The objective of the course is to provide a comprehensive introduction to regression analysis and its uses and limitations.
-The focus of the course is on linear regression analysis of continuous dependent variables.
-The course covers both bivariate regression and multivariate regression analysis
+This course provides a comprehensive introduction to regression analysis and its uses and limitations in the social sciences, with a primary focus on linear regression of continuous dependent variables.

 -